Suzanne Lacy: Writing and publishing

 In 1977, Lacy became an associate of the Women's Institute for Freedom of the Press (WIFP).
 An American nonprofit publishing organization, it works to increase communication between women and connect the public with forms of women-based media.

 She is the editor of Mapping the Terrain: New Genre Public Art, an anthology of essays about the impact of performance art in public spaces.
 She has also written articles on performance art.

 Lacy has consistently written about her work: planning, describing, and analyzing it; advocating socially engaged art practices; theorizing the relationship between art and social intervention; and questioning the boundaries separating high art from popular participation.
-By bringing together thirty texts that Lacy has written since 1974, Lacy's Book, offers an intimate look at the development of feminist, conceptual, and performance art since those movements’ formative years.
+By bringing together thirty texts that Lacy has written since 1974, Lacy's Book, offers an intimate look at the development of feminist, conceptual, and performance art since those movements' formative years.
 In the introduction, the art historian Moira Roth provides a helpful overview of Lacy's art and writing, which in the afterword the cultural theorist Kerstin Mey situates in relation to contemporary public art practices.

 Academia

 Lacy has held several positions at academic institutions focusing on the arts.
-She was the Dean of Fine Arts at California College of the Arts (CCA) from 1987–1997.
+She was the Dean of Fine Arts at California College of the Arts (CCA) from 1987 to 1997.
 Lacy was a founding faculty member at California State University, Monterey Bay and founding director of the Center for Fine Art and Public Life.
-She served as the Chair of Fine Arts at Otis College of Art and Design from 2002–2006, before designing and launching a Master of Fine Arts program in Public Practice for the college in 2007.
+She served as the Chair of Fine Arts at Otis College of Art and Design from 2002 to 2006, before designing and launching a Master of Fine Arts program in Public Practice for the college in 2007.
 As of 2018, she is a professor of art at the USC Roski School of Art and Design of the University of Southern California.